Skip to main content

 Universal Yield Access

-While Morpho Vault V1 could only allocate to Morpho Markets V1, Morpho Vault V2 uses a flexible adapter system that allows it to tap into multiple yield sources across Morpho.
+While Morpho Vault V1 could only allocate to Variable Rate Markets, Morpho Vault V2 uses a flexible adapter system that allows it to tap into multiple yield sources across Morpho.
 This means a Morpho Vault V2 can allocate to any version of the Morpho protocols:

 • Other Morpho Vaults V1